We tried Kashi's new keto-friendly cereal, and here's what we think

 - Kashi Go Keto Dark Cocoa Cereal (prices vary; target.com)

 I dug into the cinnamon vanilla first, as that’s pretty much my ideal breakfast flavor combo.
 Normally, I eat a lot of cinnamon oatmeal on weekday mornings, so this was a nice change of pace.
-I poured a bowl of the round o-shaped cereal, that promises a whopping 12 grams of protein per serving, added some oat milk and dug in.
+I poured a bowl of the round O-shaped cereal, which promises a whopping 12 grams of protein per serving, added some oat milk and dug in.

 The cereal tastes great.
 There’s no odd aftertaste that I’ve experienced with other high-protein cereals and snacks.
 It has a strong crunch, and the texture was just like a traditional grain-based cereal, without the grainy mouthfeel I’ve come to associate with high-protein snack substitutes.

-I tried the cinnamon vanilla the next day with whole milk, as that’s the most keto way to eat high-protein cereal, and it was even tastier.
-I ate the entire first box in about two days, and dove into the dark cocoa flavor next.
+I tried using whole milk with the cinnamon vanilla cereal the next day, as that’s the most keto way to eat high-protein cereal, and it was even tastier.
+I ate the entire first box in about two days and dove into the dark cocoa flavor next.

 It was also very good!
-It was more chocolatey than sugary tasting — if you’ve tried any of Kashi’s other dark chocolate offerings, it’s very familiar.
+It was more chocolatey than sugary-tasting — if you’ve tried any of Kashi’s other dark chocolate offerings, it’s very familiar.
 Both flavors tasted like what I consider to be “adult” cereals, as opposed to protein-heavy versions of cereals marketed for children.

-Read our review of keto-friendly Magic Spoon cereal
+Related: Read our review of keto-friendly Magic Spoon cereal.

 What I didn’t like is that with the small serving size, it definitely didn’t keep me full until lunch, and nutritionist Kristen Ciccolini, founder of Good Witch Kitchen, says there is a reason for that.

 “It’s highly processed,” says Ciccolini.
 “This isn’t necessarily a bad thing.
-What’s important to me is that people understand what they’re getting.”
+What’s important to me is that people understand what they’re getting.

 “Seeing something like lentil and chickpea on there might make you think it’s a whole-foods option, but because it contains the extracted proteins rather than whole lentils and chickpeas, the ingredients read more like a protein powder,” she continues.
 “Between the ingredients and the low calorie count per serving, if you have this for breakfast and stick to the serving size, I imagine you’re still going to feel starved soon after.”